Whiteknight/CastIron/docs/maponto.md

 # Building Complex Objects

 One of the design challenges of EntityFramework is that queries of any complexity are mapped into a single  SQL `SELECT` statement with a single result set.
-Even modest LINQ queries can turn into huge queries with result sets that are huge and unintelligible to normal human observers.
+Even modest LINQ queries can turn into huge SQL queries with result sets that are large and unintelligible to normal human observers.
 Errors are hard to find and performance is completely outside of the developer's control.

 CastIron instead embraces and encourages the idea of using multiple result sets in a query.
 Each individual query can be small, simple and focused on doing one thing right.
 The difficulty in this approach arises when we need to combine multiple result sets together to form a complex hierarchy of objects.